 M&M's World Las Vegas

 M&M’s World is a four-story dream for lovers of the candy right on Las Vegas Boulevard in the heart of the action.
 You can mix your own bag of M&Ms from the Rainbow Wall or personalize the candies with your own message.

 On the fourth floor is a 10-minute, all ages, 3-D film starring Red and Yellow.
-Kiddos will love it, and it’s also a great place to cool down in Vegas’ summer heat.
+Kiddos will love it and it’s also a great place to cool down if you happen to be there in summer.

 22. Sip a Soda at the Coca-Cola Store